uozuAho/where-is-moon/readme.md

 tell where the moon is now, and where it's going to be in the future.

 # todo
-- orbit earth around sun
 - tilt moon, incline orbit
+- base orbits etc on time
 - add time controls
     - speed, pause
 - rotate moon